brunoeducsantos/pick-and-place/README.md

 source ~/catkin_ws/devel/setup.bash
 ```

-For demo mode make sure the **demo** flag is set to _"true"_ in `inverse_kinematics.launch` file under /RoboND-Kinematics-Project/kuka_arm/launch

 In addition, you can also control the spawn location of the target object in the shelf.
-To do this, modify the **spawn_location** argument in `target_description.launch` file under /RoboND-Kinematics-Project/kuka_arm/launch.
+To do this, modify the**spawn_location** argument in `target_description.launch` file under /RoboND-Kinematics-Project/kuka_arm/launch.
 0-9 are valid values for spawn_location with 0 being random mode.

 You can launch the project by
 ```sh